Backyard Barbecue Essentials: Your Guide to a Kick Ash Cookout

 Entertainment and Games

 Because a BBQ with a dining table means that you’ll have a centralized location for conversation and entertainment, you don’t need as much entertainment.
-Things are a bit different for a casual BBQ where everyone is wandering around and grabbing food on an as-needed basis.
+Things are a bit different at a casual BBQ, where everyone wanders around and grabs food as needed.
 Provide great drinks, good tunes, and invest in some lawn games for everyone to play.

-Also remember that your party is limited by the shape, size, and texture of the space.
+Also, remember that your party is limited by the shape and size of the space.
 You may have to make some adjustments to your landscape.
 Specifically, you’ll want to have the right kind of seating, lighting, and aesthetics to keep the entertainment going strong.
-You can also get a table if you are a Big Green Egg user to help you entertain more easily.

 Firepits

-The outdoor grilling season, depending on where you live, might be a lot shorter than you really want it to be.
-Things start to get cold in the fall quickly and take a while to be appropriately warm in the spring.
+Outdoor entertaining season, depending on where you live, might be short-lived.
+Things start to get cold quickly in the fall and take a while to warm up in the spring.
 Want to extend your grilling season for both yourself and your backyard guests?
 You’ll need heating elements.
 Outdoor heaters can be really helpful, but don’t quite set the scene in the way that you’re going to want them to.
 Try installing a really cool firepit to give people a warm place to gather.
 And of course, once you’ve got the right kind of fire pit, you can do some marshmallow roasting and storytelling as well.

 If You’re Tailgate Grilling

-Tailgate grilling is a great sports tradition which can feed you and your friends for a good price before you watch your favorite team take the field.
-One of the things to remember about tailgate grilling is that you should do all the prep work before hand so that the grilling process goes really smooth.
+Tailgate grilling is a great sports tradition that can feed you and your friends for a good price before you watch your favorite team take the field.
+One thing to remember about tailgate grilling is to do all the prep work beforehand so the grilling process goes smoothly.
 Great options for tailgate grilling are obviously burgers, tri-tip, and chicken.
-Anything that you can marinate or season liberally and toss onto the flames will be perfect for tailgate grilling.
+Anything you can marinate or season liberally, then toss onto the flames, will be perfect for tailgate grilling.

 Barbecue Dining